bozboz/laravel-admin/README.md

 ## Controllers

-`Controllers\ModelAdminController` is an abstract class containing standard CRUD functionality for a model.
-Subclasses - as a bare minimum - must define a constructor which passes in an instance of `Decorators\ModelAdminDecorator`.
+`Controllers\ModelAdminController` and `Controllers\BulkAdminController` are abstract classes containing standard CRUD functionality for a model.
+Subclasses - as a bare minimum - must define a constructor which passes in an instance of `Decorators\ModelAdminDecorator` or `Decorators\BulkAdminDecorator`.
 E.g.:

 ```php